blabla1337/skf-flask/skf/markdown/code_examples/asp/43-code_example--Enforce_sequential_step_order_wizzard--.md

 	/*
-	If the user drops his session, he has to start over again, and since we assign different values to the same session we force the user to follow the sequential order because else he does not get the ssessions needed to proceed */
+	If the user drops his session, he has to start over again, and since we assign different values to the same session we force the user to follow the sequential order because else he does not get the sessions needed to proceed.
+	*/